Jensen-holm/statcast-era-pitches/README.md

 - If no query is specified, all data from 2015-present will be loaded into a DataFrame.
 - The table in your query MUST be called 'pitches', or it will fail.
 - Since `load()` returns a LazyFrame, notice that I had to call `pl.DataFrame.collect()` before calling `head()`
+- This is slower than the other polars approach, however sometimes using SQL is fun

 ### With HuggingFace API